Arlanet/CopernicaNET/README.md

 For example:

+- It only supports .NET Framework 4.5 or higher right now.
 - It does not support receiving information from Copernica, only sending.
 - Current workings force you to have an ID-field in your Copernica-tables.